Filter by Category

 Instructor: Jim Oberly has taught history courses for Sunrise Senior College, Midcoast Senior College, OLLI-Minnesota and for OLLI Manhattan Marymount.
 Jim holds an undergraduate degree from Columbia University and a doctorate in history from the University of Rochester and was on the faculty of the Department of History at the University of Wisconsin-Eau Claire for 36 years.
 His interest in human migration history stems from past visiting appointments at the University of Michigan’s Inter-University for Political and Social Research, and at the Minnesota Population Center, based at the University of Minnesota.
 He combines teaching for Sunrise Senior College with continued scholarly work.

 Class Information: This is a hybrid class - held in-person in UM@M’s room SCI 102 and via Zoom with the instructor on Zoom from his home in St. Paul, Minnesota.
-Classes are scheduled for Tuesdays, November 4th, 18th, December 2nd & 9th from 10:00 to 11:00 AM (no classes November 11th or 25th).
+Classes are scheduled for Tuesdays, November 18th, December 2nd, 9th and 16th from 10:00 to 11:00 AM (no class November 25th).

 All facilities at the University of Maine at Machias (UM@M) are fully handicap compliant.
 The facilities used by Sunrise Senior College (SSC) at the college have ramps, elevators and handicap accessible bathrooms.
 Our offsite functions and activities have various limitations and restrictions and may not be fully handicap accessible.
 SSC will endeavor to identify limitations at these to you in advance.